cademirch/clam/docs/cli_reference.md

           Number of threads to use [default: 1]
   -w, --window-size <WINDOW_SIZE>
           Size of windows for statistics in bp.
-Conflicts with 'regions-file' -r, --regions-file <REGIONS_FILE>
+Conflicts with 'regions-file' --ploidy <PLOIDY>
+          Set ploidy.
+If not provided, try to infer from first genotype in VCF -r, --regions-file <REGIONS_FILE>
           File specifying regions to calculate statistics for.
 Conflicts with 'window-size' -s, --sites-file <SITES_FILE>